Anthony Freeling: Career

 Before moving to academia, Freeling worked as a Director (senior partner) of McKinsey & Company and was a member of the Governing Body of the Open University.

 University of Cambridge

 From 2008 to 2014, Freeling was a City Fellow of Hughes Hall, Cambridge; this is a type of fellowship held by those active in the City of London or other areas of business rather than full-time academics.
 In December 2013, he was elected President of Hughes Hall, and he took up the appointment on 1 October 2014, for a period of eight years.
-His term as master ended in July 2022.
+His term as president ended in July 2022.

 In May 2022, it was announced that Freeling was to become Acting Vice-Chancellor of the University of Cambridge, following the announcement of the early departure of then Vice-Chancellor Stephen Toope.
 He took up the post on 1 October 2022 and held the appointment for nine months, until the appointment of Deborah Prentice: he was the first acting vice-chancellor in the history of the university.